warthan07/Nemaktis/doc/source/intro/installation.rst

 Alternatively, if you are a Linux user or want to type the installation commands yourself (they are not very complicated after all!), open a terminal (Windows: application "Conda terminal" installed with miniconda, Linux: any terminal) and type the following command: ::

-  conda create -n nm -c conda-forge -c warthan07 -y nemaktis=1.4.3
+  conda install -c conda-forge -y mamba mamba create -n nm -c conda-forge -c warthan07 -y nemaktis=1.4.4

+I highly recommend the use of ``mamba'' instead of ``conda'' to install conda packages from the conda-forge repository.
+There is now so many different packages in conda-forge that the python scripts behind ``conda'' struggle with the complex graph algorithms behind dependency solving. ``mamba'' solves this problem by using very efficient C/C++ algorithm behind the scene.

 (Optional) If you want to use your favourite python editor when using ``Nemaktis``, you have to install and run it from the same conda environment.
 You can search https://anaconda.org/